 Can I get my paper proofread?

 Our staff will work with you on your writing, but we cannot do the work for you.
-We know the conventions of good writing, revising and proofreading, and we will help you understand those conventions.
-We will ask you questions to help you think through whatever you need to write in order to meet your instructor’s criteria and whatever you want to write in order to express yourself according to the conventions of good writing.
-We can help you learn to proofread and identify mistakes, and we may make suggestions for revision.
+We know the conventions of effective writing, revising, and proofreading, and we will help you better understand those conventions.
+We will ask you questions to help you think through whatever you need to write in order to meet your instructor’s criteria and whatever you want to write in order to express yourself according to the conventions of effective writing.
+We can show you proofreading techniques to identify mistakes, and we may make suggestions for revision.

 How can I use the center effectively?